PDM4AR/exercises/docs/06-collisionchecking.md

 Be cautious of clashing class names between our self-defined `GeoPrimitive` classes and the `shapely` classes.
 It is not recommended to run the following: `import triangle` or `from shapely import *` as these will result in errors due to identical class/module names.
 You may instead choose to use aliases for your imported modules (e.g. `import triangle as tr` or `from shapely.geometry import Point as shapelyPoint`) or to just import the methods that you need (e.g. `from triangle import triangulate`).

-There are also times where you may be dealing with calculations involving lots of floating point numbers and you may wish to compare the result against a certain value.
+There are also times when you may be dealing with calculations involving lots of floating point numbers and you may wish to compare the result against a certain value.
 The `math.isclose` method might be helpful as a direct `==` comparison will likely return *False* more often than not.